According to SocialMediaExaminer, 93% of marketers across the globe use Facebook ads regularly. That is almost every marketer on the planet!

 Another main reason which has fascinated me is the cost-effectiveness of Facebook ads.
 At Marketing Masala, we have run ads with as low as $0.03 per click in western countries and achieved results at $0.14.

-#2 How to narrow down your audience on Facebook?
+#2 How to narrow down your target audience on Facebook?

 Here’s an easy template we like to use.
 This was developed by the good folks at Buffer.

-As you can see, it is important to understand the demographics of your persona, their challenges and what your messaging should be to them.
+As you can see, it is important to understand the demographics of your persona, their challenges and what your message should be to them.

 Once you have narrowed down your persona, it is time to replicate the same to your Facebook audience.